 Federal Grant Staff

-For additional program information, contact the Division of Neighborhood Development.
+For additional program information, contact the Neighborhoods Division.

 Jennifer Huddleston, Manager – Neighborhood Grants – (574) 235-5841